ylaboratory/flambe/README.md

 and descriptions for the `tissue`, `organ`, `body part`, `fluid`, and `cell type` branches of the ontology.

-Tools are manually disambiguated to a standardized name or acronymn taken from their initial paper or acronym.
+Tools are manually disambiguated to a standardized name or acronym taken from their initial paper or acronym.
 In `tool_ned_table.txt` we map tokens present in the full text and abstract files to these standardized names.
 The file `tools_info.txt` maps these standardized names to project websites